GODZAOZAO/COVID-Tracker/README.md

 # Covid Tracker
+A viualization tool tracking the number of the latest COIVD-19 cases as well as the trend of COVID-19 in each states in U.S.

 https://observablehq.com/d/1c5467f1ff0a5bdd@611

+## Getting Started
 View this notebook in your browser by running a web server in this folder.
 For
 example: